ema-ioana-xyz/Mandelbrot_visualizer/design.md

 # A Mandelbrot set visualizer

-I want to draw an approxiamtion of the Mandelbrot set, meaning that for a rectangular region of the complex plane, I will map each point to a color, depending on how fast it shoots off to infinity when iterated under the iterated function
+I want to draw an approximation of the Mandelbrot set, meaning that for a rectangular region of the complex plane, I will map each point to a color, depending on how fast it shoots off to infinity when iterated under the iterated function
 $$f_c(x) = x^2 + c$$